 Well back to the original reason for our stop at this location.
 Over the years, there have been countless staff reports of bizarre activity aboard the ship.
 Some staff have reported not wanting to be alone on the Berkeley.
 Strange voices heard throughout the evening after hours, shadow apparitions, doors slamming, footsteps, objects being misplaced and later re-appearing.
 You know, all those interesting things we go looking for during our travels.
 So, now you can see why we had to stop here.

-So, if you are in the San Diego area and down by the maritime museum, make sure you take moment and stop by the Steam Ferry Berkeley and check it out for yourself.
+If you are in the San Diego area and down by the maritime museum, make sure you take moment and stop by the Steam Ferry Berkeley and check it out for yourself.
 Let us know down in the comment section if you have been here or plan on visiting in the future.
 We would love to hear about your experiences.